Aliases for CCT6B Gene

 GeneCards Summary for CCT6B Gene

 CCT6B (Chaperonin Containing TCP1 Subunit 6B) is a Protein Coding gene.
-Diseases associated with CCT6B include Pelvic Varices.
-Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and Cell cycle_Role of APC in cell cycle regulation.
+Diseases associated with CCT6B include Oropouche Fever.
+Among its related pathways are Chaperonin-mediated protein folding and Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding.
 Gene Ontology (GO) annotations related to this gene include unfolded protein binding and protein transporter activity.
 An important paralog of this gene is CCT6A.

 UniProtKB/Swiss-Prot Summary for CCT6B Gene